Kapelianovych/moru/README.md

 > Only that hook and any function inside the JSX create a reactive context (except event listeners).

 The context autodetects all states (reactive values) that are executed inside it.
-It's an important tthing that it cannot detect declared, but _not invoked_, values.
+It's an important thing that it cannot detect declared, but _not invoked_, values.

 ```JavaScript
 useEffect(() => {